cobalthq/cobalt-product-public-docs/content/en/BestPractices/template.md

 ---

 We include this template for your convenience.
-You're welcome to copy this file (and change the file name) to help you write your article.
+You're welcome to copy this file (and change the filename) to help you write your article.
 Examine the source code for this article, as you'll see some help text in comments.

 <!-- For the title: